atseng1/ashleystseng/content/resume/index.md

 **Department of Environmental and Occupational Health Sciences, Seattle, WA** Research Assistant
 PI: Drs.
 Jennifer Otten and Marie Spiker, Department of Environmental and Occupational Health Sciences & the Center for Public Health Nutrition
-*December 2022 – Present*
+*December 2022 – September 2023*

-*	Conducting analyses for the fourth wave of data for the WAFOOD Survey (WAFOOD4) to monitor the economic impact of COVID-19 and related inflationary food price fluctuations on Washington State residents’ food security and needs
+* Conducted data analyses for the WAFOOD Survey to monitor the economic impact of COVID-19 and related inflationary food price fluctuations on Washington State residents’ food security and needs
-*	Produced a preliminary report in February 2023 that directly informed the Washington State Department of Agriculture during the 2023 Washington State legislative session
+* Produced a report that directly informed the Washington State Department of Agriculture during the Washington State legislative session in early 2023
-*	Primary tasks include cleaning and analyzing survey data, and preparing written and visual components of preliminary (February 2023) and final (June 2023) reports
+* Primary tasks included cleaning and analyzing WAFOOD survey data, preparing written and visual components of preliminary (February 2023) WAFOOD wave 4 and final (June 2023) longitudinal and cross-sectional reports, harmonizing data across four WAFOOD survey waves, and conducting statistical analyses for and co-authoring a manuscript for submission to a peer-reviewed journal

 **EpiPointe LLC, Cary, NC**